Let’s be honest. Who actually enjoys cold calling?

 6. Focus on value not price

-During a cold call, you’re likely to face the question ‘So, how much does it cost?’
+During a sales cold call, you’re likely to face the question ‘So, how much does it cost?’

 Wherever possible, you need to establish the value of the product you’re recommending – how much better it will make your prospect’s life – before you get into the nitty gritty of price.